GSA-TTS/identity-site/content/_help/verify-your-identity/phone-number._en.md

   - International numbers and numbers in some U.S. territories
   - Google Voice or similar VoIP (Voice over Internet Protocol) numbers
   - Premium rate (toll) numbers
+  - You can try to verify a prepaid cell phone, but most cannot be matched to records
 ---

 We check your phone number and other personal information with public and proprietary records and send you a one-time code to verify that the phone number belongs to you.